 You invest so your money makes more money over time.
 Investing builds your nest egg for retirement or helps pay for college for your children.

-Whether you choose to invest in index funds in the stock market, an alternative investment such as Worthy Bonds, or in an income-producing asset like a rental property is up to you.
+Whether you choose to invest in index funds in the stock market, an alternative investment such as Worthy Bonds, or an income-producing asset like a rental property is up to you.

 While they are higher risk than savings accounts, they can also generate much more substantial returns over time.